Code-Institute-Submissions/portfolio-22/README.md

 - Pixabay was used for the background image of the entire wesite: [Pixabay](https://pixabay.com/)

 ### Acknowledgements
-- I received inspiration for this project from Stefan Mischook - a Freelance Software Developer that has over 20 years of experience in freelance software development.
-Stefan has been somewhat of an "online inspiration" for some long time professional goals of mine and his itterated in one of his videos the importance of an online portfolio.
+- I received inspiration for this project from [Stefan Mischook](https://www.youtube.com/user/killerphp) - a Freelance Software Developer that has over 20 years of experience in freelance software development.
+Stefan has been somewhat of an "online inspiration" for some time.
+Stefan also iterated the importance of an online portfolio in one of his vlogs.

-- I also received enormous inspiration in terms of development practices, consistency and continous improvement from my mentor at CodeInstitute - Precious Ijege.
+- I also received enormous inspiration in terms of development practices, consistency and continous improvement from my mentor at CodeInstitute - [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/).
 Precious supported me dilligently throughout the entire project and helped me course correct when it was needed.